Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Good night, love."

-"Hi, Padma!" said Harry enthusiastically at the airport when she and her sister emerged from the secret area.
+"Hi, Padma!" greeted Harry enthusiastically at the airport when she and her sister emerged from the secret area.
 "It's great to see you!"
 Their parents would arrive in two weeks, at which time they'd all be staying at a nearby hotel.

 "It's good to see you, too, Harry," his friend replied.
 "It's hard to believe it's been about eight months since we've seen each other in person.
 With that scar and hair, it's like you're a different boy.
 You didn't seem as different talking on a small mirror but now, it's like you've changed a lot.
 I think you're a bit taller, too."